The International Artificial Intelligence Conference

 Prof. Han-Chieh Chao

 Prof. Han-Chieh Chao holds a Ph.D. in Electrical and Computer Engineering from Purdue University, USA.
-He is currently the President of National Dong Hwa University in Taiwan and also serves as the President of the Taiwan Association of Computer Science and the Taiwan Association of International Networking.
+He is currently the President of Fo Guang University in Taiwan and also serves as the President of the Taiwan Association of Computer Science and the Taiwan Association of International Networking.
 He is an adjunct professor at several universities, including Xiamen University, Huazhong University of Science and Technology, and Harbin Institute of Technology.

 Prof. Chao is a Fellow of the Institution of Engineering and Technology (IET), a Fellow of the British Computer Society (BCS), and a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).
 He has been honored with the U.S. Presidential Lifetime Achievement Award and the Schweitzer Humanitarian Award.